aws-samples/kong-konnect-runtime-cert-generator/README.md

 * Authenticate against AWS by either setting environment variables or STS or any of your [preferred mechanism](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 * Run `./kong-konnect-runtime-cert-generator --help` for usage

+## Release

+* Set following

+export GITHUB_TOKEN="YOUR_GH_TOKEN"

+* Create a tag and push it to GitHub
+* Run `goreleaser release --clean`

+# TODO

+Feature requests are as mentioned in the Issues section of this repository.
+Appreciate pull requests.